Man encouraging man on treadmill

 • Smoking cessation

-Catholic Health also offers cardiac rehabilitation at Good Samaritan University Hospital (West Islip, NY) and St. Charles Hospital (Port Jefferson, NY).
+Catholic Health also offers cardiac rehabilitation at Good Samaritan University Hospital (West Islip, NY).

 Learn more about Catholic Health’s cardiac rehabilitation services.